Space 12: 1932 Ford High Boy By Dick Magoo – SOLD!

 While the timeless style of a ’32 Ford High Boy hot rod with just the right rake is a ride many enthusiasts would love to own, the cold reality can be a dicey proposition depending on who put it the car together.
 More recent names such as Chip Foose or the late Boyd Coddington provided well-built modern interpretations of this classic.
 However, if nothing but the best will do, a ’32 Roadster built by none other than the late Dick Magoo is the only way to go.

 Not familiar with him?
 Richard “Magoo” Megugorac was known in hot rod circles as “The Father of The Highboy” and we’re honored to feature one of his last quality creations here in our Reserved Parking section for $37,500 or best reasonable offer.
-A dear friend of the owner, Grady, is selling this ’32 Ford on his behalf.
-If you are serious about purchasing this quality ’32 High Boy, you can start the conversation by either calling Grady at (713) 819-1103 or emailing him here.
-Currently located in Farmington, New Mexico if needed we can help you arrange quality collector car shipping carrier.
+A dear friend of the owner, Grady, sold this ’32 Ford on his behalf.

 For this build Dick Magoo started with a Wescott’s Auto ’32 Ford fiberglass body where he very subtly sectioned in two-and-a-half between the cowl and the main body shell to provide more interior room.
 Power comes from a 350 cubic inch Chevrolet small block featuring topped with a B&M supercharger and relying on a Pete & Jakes timing gear drive for that extra bit of mechanical sound as you cruise.
 Handling the engine’s spent gasses is a full polished stainless steel header and exhaust system.
 Covering the power plant is a Jack Hagemann Jr. three-piece aluminum hood featuring 120 louvers.
 Power is sent through a floor-shifted B&M TurboHydramatic 350 automatic transmission back to a narrowed and detailed Ford 9″ inch rear end.